You can translate the document:

 On-demand access

 As an example, imagine that our ML algorithm is trained to forecast the sales of a store in a large retail company.
-The local sales manager is interested in knowing the forecast for her stores, so that she queries the Denodo web service with the location identifier (it can be a city, a region, …) and the range of dates she is interested in.
+The local sales manager is interested in knowing the forecast for her stores, so she queries the Denodo web service with the location identifier (it can be a city, a region, …) and the range of dates she is interested in.
 The Denodo engine receives the request and passes the input variables to the ML web service, gets the predictions and delivers it to the end user, in our case the local sales manager.

 Image 10: Architecture of a prediction publication system with a RESTful web service with data virtualization